 The Bachelor of Science in Education degree (B.S.Ed.) with a major in health and physical education prepares students to teach health and physical education from pre-kindergarten through 12th grade (P-12).
-Upon successful completion of the degree program and posting a passing score on the Praxis II teacher certification exam in the area of health and physical education, students are eligible for the T-4 (professional) teaching certificate from the State of Georgia.
-Both the undergraduate and graduate teacher education programs are approved by the National Council on Accreditation for Teacher Education (NCATE) and the National Association of Sport and Physical Education (NASPE).
+Upon successful completion of the degree program and posting a passing score on the GACE II teacher certification exam in the area of health and physical education, students are eligible for the T-4 (professional) teaching certificate from the State of Georgia.
+Both the undergraduate and graduate teacher education programs are approved by the Georgia Professional Standards Commission (PSC).